groonga/groonga/doc/source/reference/commands/logical_select.rst

 There are required parameters, ``logical_table`` and ``shard_key``.

+.. _logical-select-logical-table:

 ``logical_table``
 """""""""""""""""

 Specifies logical table name.
-It means table name without "_YYYYMMDD" postfix.
-If you use actual table such as "Logs_20150203", "Logs_20150203" and so on, logical table name is "Logs".
+It means table name without ``_YYYYMMDD`` postfix.
+If you use actual table such as ``Entries_20150708``, ``Entries_20150709`` and so on, logical table name is ``Entries``.

+You can show 10 records by specifying ``logical_table`` and ``shard_key`` parameters.
+They are required parameters.

+.. groonga-command
+.. include:: ../../example/reference/commands/logical_select/logical_table_existent.log
+.. logical_select --logical_table Entries --shard_key created_at

+If nonexistent table is specified, an error is returned.

+.. groonga-command
+.. include:: ../../example/reference/commands/logical_select/logical_table_nonexistent.log
+.. logical_select --logical_table Nonexistent --shard_key created_at

+.. _logical-select-shard-key:

 ``shard_key``
 """""""""""""

-Specifies column name which is treated as shared key in each parted table.
+Specifies column name which is treated as shared key.
+Shard key is a column that stores data that is used for distributing records to suitable shards.

+Shard key must be ``Time`` type for now.

+See :ref:`logical-select-logical-table` how to specify ``shard_key``.

 Optional parameters
 ^^^^^^^^^^^^^^^^^^^